MichaelFlops/poliwat/content/post/play-hooky-set-sail.md

   Going to catchup with my friend Dibs and record his sax on Stefan and my track for the ecstatic dance people!

+324 pm

+Only talked on the phone with people the past 30 minutes and looked at books in [santa cruz bookstore](http://www.bookshopsantacruz.com/)

+The 4 loco has been heavy on my mind all day, and once I get in the groove of bouncing samples I'll take a drag.
+Gotta get the site up first!
+And release a youtube cut of the center of github.